leafOfTree/vim-vue-plugin/README.md

 ## Context-based behavior

-As there are more than one language in `.vue` file, different mapping, completion and local options may be required under different tags or subtypes(current language type)
+As there are more than one language in `.vue` file, different mapping, completion and local options may be required under different tags or subtypes (current language filetype/syntax)

 This plugin provides functions to get the tag/subtype where the cursor is in